stevecondylios/python-learning-resources/README.md

 deactivate

 # Now when you use pip or pip3, it will use the correct (vitual env) version of python
+# Note that you'll have to install things for each new virtual environment
 ```